Summer Kale Salad

 So kale is a nutrient powerhouse?
 Awesome!
 And it tastes good?
 No wonder this leafy green is the talk of the town and a key ingredient in my kitchen.

 This Summer Kale Salad has become a staple in my house.
 It's a snap to make and really filling - perfect for those nights where you're worn out from a long day but still want a hearty, nutrient dense meal.
 Need a quick dish to bring to a summer barbecue?
-Colorful and delicious, Summer Kale Salad is a refreshing compliment to balance out a party spread and is sure to get at least a couple glowing reviews (even a few of my meat and potato friends ask for it).
+Colorful and delicious, Summer Kale Salad is a refreshing compliment to balance out a party spread and is sure to get at least a couple glowing reviews.

 Just a few notes:

-- Summer Kale Salad is best made with the slightly less fibrous lacinto kale (black kale), although I have made it with the traditional kale variety and it was still good.
+- Summer Kale Salad is best made with the slightly more tender lacinto kale (dino kale), although I have made it with the traditional kale variety and it was still good.

 - Before you add your fruit and nut toppings, you want to take the time to really massage the Creamy Lemon Tahini Dressing into the kale to kickstart the breakdown of some of the fiber.
 This will make your salad softer to eat and easier for your body to absorb all of kale's awesome nutrients.
 Sometimes I will massage the kale with the dressing before I leave for a party, and then just throw on the fruit and nuts right before serving.